bits and pieces...

 - number of features 3

-- first film industry job : running the Raindance Film Festival
+- first film industry job : working for Raindance Film Festival

 Simon Hunter was born in 1969; he made his first film at seven year old.
 ‘Spaceman’ starring his parents and his dog, the 3 minute film told the story of a spaceman flying down to earth and reeking havoc on a remote cottage in the Scottish Highlands.